cnorick/curse-of-strahd-notes/Locations/Old Bonegrinder (O).md

 - If the players knock, they hear some shuffling, and [[Bella Sunbane|Bella]] comes to the door
 	- [[Bella Sunbane|Bella]] is really friendly and invites them inside
 	- They immediately smell the scent of something delicious
+	- There is not much room in the windmill for everyone to be comfortable
+		- [[Bella Sunbane|Bella]] makes an obvious show of being hospitible
 - If they sneak in, and [[Bella Sunbane|Bella]] hears, she yells down "Mother is that you?"
 	- The door is unlocked
 - [[Bella Sunbane|Bella]] just calls [[Offalia Wormwiggle|Offalia]] "Sister" because of the sinister name